Dave864/Hex_Summons/README.md

 Player classes/class chains determine what spells a player has access to.
 Some classes/class chains may also grant techniques.

 ### Status Effects

+Characters can be afflicted with status effects that can provide boons or banes to the afflicted character.
+Map tiles in a combat encounter can also be afflicted with a status effect, which will trigger when a character stops on the tile.
+Status effects on tiles could also effect how easy it is for a character to traverse the tile.

+Status effects could also be used to represent a "stance" for a given character, changing the available techniques or actions that a player or enemy character respectively can use.
+In the same way, status effects can change the behavior of an enemy character.

 ## Progression